brianhigh/brfss/sql_examples.md

 The CDC has provided a [codebook](https://www.cdc.gov/brfss/annual_data/2021/pdf/codebook21_llcp-v2-508.pdf) for use in understanding variables and codes.
-In particular, we will focus on tobacco use and alcohol consumption in the United States and the Pacific Nortwest (PNW) states (Alask, Idaho, Montana, Oregon, and Washington).
+In particular, we will focus on tobacco, marijuana, and alcohol use in the United States and the Pacific Nortwest (PNW) states (Alask, Idaho, Montana, Oregon, and Washington).

 ## Setup